+minOccurs guideline

-minOccurs guideline: This reference value relates to the user interface in Knowledge Builder and as of Version 5.3 it also affects the user interface in the web front-end and specifies the minimum number of times a property is supposed to occur on an object.
+Specifies the minimum number of times a property is supposed to occur on an object.
 If the number falls below the specified number, the property is displayed in red in the user interface but the object can continue to exist.
 An import ignores the reference value.

+maxOccurs guideline

-maxOccurs guideline: As of Version 5.3, this reference value relates to the user interface in Knowledge Builder and the user interface in the web front-end.
-It specifies the maximum number of times the property should occur on an object.
+Specifies the maximum number of times the property should occur on an object.
 If the specified number is reached, no additional properties can be created.
 An import ignores the reference value.

-1.2.2.4 Single-sided relations
+1.2.2.4.
+Single-sided relations

+1.2.2.4.1.
 Application of single-sided relations - basic principles